bent10/marked-extensions/packages/shiki/readme.md

 This function creates a Marked extension that integrates Shiki for syntax highlighting.

-`options`: An object containing the following properties:

-- `highlight`: A function that formats and highlights the code according to a specific coding style or convention.
-- `container` (optional): A string representing the HTML container for the highlighted code.
-Default is `'%s'`.

 ```js
 import { marked } from 'marked'
 import markedShiki from 'marked-shiki'